nocodb/nocodb/packages/nocodb/tests/export-import/ReadMe.md

 - baseURL & xc-auth are common configurations for both import & export

 ## Export
-- `srcProject`: specify source project name to be exported.
+- `srcProject`: specify source base name to be exported.
 - Export JSON file will be created as `srcProject.json`
 - execute
  `cd packages/nocodb/tests/export-import`